-Tokyo is a city of incredible contrasts, that defies all the stereotypes as much as it blows your mind, writes Rob Goss
+Tokyo is a city of incredible contrasts that defies all the stereotypes as much as it blows your mind, writes Rob Goss.
+(Main image: Copyright: TCVB)

 Go beyond the city centre into the Tama region and you’ll find more differences between real Tokyo and the capital’s stereotypes – it is nothing like the world of Lost In Translation.
 There are mountain ranges for a start, with trails for all levels of hiker.
 There are ancient temples deep in nature.
 There are sprawling parks and laidback suburbs.
 Farmland as well.
 Look south and Tokyo has an island chain, too, stretching hundreds of kilometres into the Pacific and offering travellers the chance to dive, surf and even trek around active volcanoes.
 In Tokyo.

 It’s become a cliché to say that old meets new, but that’s true at times, too.
-Sometimes its striking – like the skyscrapers of Shiodome rising above the traditional garden of Hama-rikyu Gardens.
-Sometimes its subtle – like the traditional approach to hospitality even in the most contemporary of galleries, bars or restaurants.
-The takeaway is that, with Tokyo, there’s always something new to learn, something that’ll surprise and go beyond the expectations.
+Sometimes its striking – such as the skyscrapers of Shiodome rising above the traditional garden of Hama-rikyu Gardens.
+Sometimes its subtle – such as the traditional approach to hospitality even in the most contemporary of galleries, bars or restaurants.
+The takeaway is that, with Tokyo, there’s always something new to learn, something that will surprise and go beyond expectations.
 First visit or fifteenth, it’s a city that keeps on blowing minds.